greneroom/CompArchFA15/Midterm/writeup.md

 ![](images/conditioner.jpg)

-The input conditioner conditions an output my only changing its output if the input has been the same for 33 consecutive clock cycles.
+The input conditioner conditions an output by only changing its output if the input has been the same for 33 consecutive clock cycles.
 We do this in order to ensure the flickering in the first millisecond after a button press does not affect output.
 (Each clock cycle is 1/32,768=0.03 milliseconds.
 33 clock cycles = 1.007 milliseconds.)
 The conditioner passes the input through 2 flip flops.
 When the output of the second flip flop is different than the current output, we increment count.
-When `count=33`, we change the output, reset `count`, and set `negedge` if the new value is `0`.
+When `count=33` (we check this by with a 6-bit `NOR` gate that checks if the middle 4 bits of `count` are `0` and the outer two are `1`, as `33=100001`), we change the output, reset `count`, and set `negedge` if the new value is `0`.

 * Inputs -- `noisysignal` (the button) and `clk`
 * Outputs -- `conditioned`